OpenHamilton/google-maps-hsr-gtfs-real-time-data-feed/README.md

-Javascript app to plot onto google maps hsr live data feed optimized for desktops, tables and phones.
+##Javascript app to plot hsr's gtfs-rt feed onto google maps
-View the bus in their current gps position updated live every two mins.
-View the bus routes currently available
-Server side code not included.
-Requires json data feed in the form of:

-buses[]
-an array of buses

-each bus contains
-RouteId, RouteName, RouteCode, LatLng, Bearing and a array of ShapeCoords[] So this program takes latlng for each entry provided and plot a bus for it on the mape.
+This program takes lat,lng for a bus and plots it on the map.
 Arrows are drawn using the Bearing, and routes are plotted using the ShapeCoords array.

+###Vehicles.pb and Shapes.txt
+The ajax call expects an array of buses from the Vehicles.pb.
+Each bus entry has an additional array of shapes for the particular bus by routeid from the gtfs feed's shapes.txt file.

+##buses[]
+###per bus entry
+RouteId, RouteName, RouteCode, LatLng, Bearing and a array of ShapeCoords[]